 In recent years, RFID has been used to modernize and improve laundry management.
-RFID–enabled laundry applications are being used in hotels, casinos, government offices, hospitals, schools, professional sports, and other institutions that deal in employee uniforms, garments, and linens.
+RFID laundry tracking applications are being used in hotels, casinos, government offices, hospitals, schools, professional sports, and other institutions that deal in employee uniforms, garments, and linens.
 The benefits of implementing an RFID-enabled laundry system range from streamlining processes to eliminating inventory errors, decreasing manual labor, improving energy and water efficiency, and even reducing the spreading of disease.
 All of these benefits have a direct, positive impact the bottom line, which is often the case with enabling a process with RFID.

 However, it’s not just the use of RFID in general that improves laundry management.
 It’s very specific capabilities that have been designed into in RFID tags and readers, and the manner in which they operate with one another that make this use of RFID truly innovative.